6 Ways to Keep the Romance Alive When You’re Exhausted

 3. Make your spouse’s lunch (with a surprise)!

-If you’re in the habit of taking lunches to work, making your spouse’s lunch is a good way to make him/her feel loved.
-It’s one less thing that they’ll need to fit into a hectic morning and helps them to know that you care.
+Making your spouse’s lunch is a good way to make him/her feel loved.
+It’s one less thing that they’ll need to fit into a hectic morning and helps them know you care.

 If you add a surprise like a sweet note or favorite treat to the lunch, it’s an added bonus in the middle of the day.
 Those type of things make the heart feel good – just knowing that someone loves you enough to take notice of what you like!
 These printable LOVE COUPONS are the perfect way to do so!